 Finally, the most important thing you can do to build brand authority is to be who you say you are.
 Be genuine.
 We can’t stress enough that business is all about people.
 By following through on your business promises, you’ll prove your trustworthiness to prospects and customers.

 See, content and social proof only go so far.
 If you fail to provide an excellent user and customer experience, buyers won’t return, no matter how much authority you’ve established.
-Yes, you want to educate your prospects.
-But you also want to convert them.
+Yes, you want to educate your prospects, but you also want to convert them.
 By being truly genuine and treating all your interactions as a personal relationship, rather than a business transaction, you’ll be one step further to establishing a strong foundation of brand authority.

-Now - Start Building Your Own Brand Authority
+Start Building Your Own Brand Authority

 Building brand authority will be more important this year than ever before.
-In a market that’s fueled by skeptical buyers and educated consumers, prospects need to know that they can trust the brand they decide to do business with.
+In a market fueled by skeptical buyers and educated consumers, prospects need to know they can trust the brand they decide to do business with.

-But don’t stop there.
-Remember it’s not just about knowledge, it’s about trust.
-People buy from people.
+As you plan your marketing strategy for 2024, build it with a foundation based on brand authority.
+Remember, people buy from people.
 Use your authority strategy to lift up the curtain of your brand, and reveal the hard-working people behind it.